Singapore

 Nightlife, dining, culture

-Kampong Glam centres on Sultan Mosque and a network of side streets filled with cafés, bars, record shops, and independent boutiques.
-The neighbourhood has more evening energy than most of Singapore without turning into a party district.
+Kampong Glam centers on Sultan Mosque and a network of side streets filled with cafés, bars, record shops, and independent boutiques.
+The neighborhood has more evening energy than most of Singapore without turning into a party district.
 It feels less polished than Marina Bay and less tourist-heavy than parts of Chinatown.
-That middle ground is its strength.

 Good for: Restaurants, nightlife, urban exploration.